ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 All the code is written in C++.
 The following libraries are used:
 - `sockpp` to open UDP sockets
 - `CppLinuxSerial` to interact with the USB serial interface
-- `nlohmann/json` to generate the JSON log files (This library is included in the source code - no need for installation)
+- `nlohmann/json` to generate the JSON log files

+`sockpp` and `CppLinuxSerial` are shared libraries: They must be installed on the system that is supposed to run the program.
+They are not included in the executable.
+`nlohmann/json` is included in the source code of this project.
+Thus, the library is included in the executable.

 ## Preparation
 ### Installing CMake